ethpandaops/ethereum-package/README.md

   #       someCustomTestConfig: "some value"
   tests: []

-# By default includes
-# - A transaction spammer & blob spammer is launched to fake transactions sent to the network
-# - Forkmon for EL will be launched
-# - A prometheus will be started, coupled with grafana
-# - A beacon metrics gazer will be launched
-# - A light beacon chain explorer will be launched
-# - Default: ["tx_spammer", "blob_spammer", "el_forkmon", "beacon_metrics_gazer", "dora"," "prometheus_grafana"]
-additional_services:
-  - assertoor
-  - broadcaster
-  - tx_spammer
-  - blob_spammer
-  - custom_flood
-  - goomy_blob
-  - el_forkmon
-  - blockscout
-  - beacon_metrics_gazer
-  - dora
-  - full_beaconchain_explorer
-  - prometheus_grafana
-  - blobscan

 # If set, the package will block until a finalized epoch has occurred.
 wait_for_finalization: false